 The DNR is authorized to use the BLM's McGrath facilities and property to support their fire preparedness activities.
 BLM and DOF will meet at least once annually to discuss maintenance needs for the facilities and determine how they will be met.
-DOF will fund a reimbursable code between AFS and DOF in the amount of \$20,000 for 2019 (Refer to Attachment 1: Annual Fixed Costs).
+DOF will annually fund a reimbursable code between AFS and DOF (see Attachment 1:: Annual Fixed Costs).
 Funds in this account will be used by AFS to fulfill McGrath facilities maintenance obligations identified in the annual maintenance meeting or on a case by case basis as agreed upon by both parties.
 Unused funds will be carried over for the next season.
-The need for additional funds to be provided by DOF will be negotiated annually during the maintenance meeting and will be agreed upon in the following AOP.
+The need for additional funds to be provided by DOF will be negotiated annually during the maintenance meeting and will be agreed upon in the subsequent Operating Plan.
 AFS will provide DNR with annual documentation of all McGrath maintenance expenditures.